Alcohol and Other Drug Problems

 - Memory and recall (i.e. euphoric recall of alcohol or other drug use that overrides the memory of the negative consequences or promises made to self and others)

-This is one of the main reasons that addiction is not defined or diagnosed by the amount and frequency of use of a substance, but more about the thinking and behaviors exhibited.
+This is one of the main reasons that SUD is not defined or diagnosed by the amount and frequency of use of a substance, but more about the thinking and behaviors exhibited.
 While signs and symptoms vary greatly depending on the substance and the severity of the abuse, the following is an overview of warning signs:

 - Neglecting responsibilities